KarsMulder/evsieve/README.md

 By restricting the `--withhold` argument to only the A and B keys, we ensured that the Ctrl key never gets withheld, so that we can enter other combinations like Ctrl+X without issue.

-Adding the `sequential` flag to the hooks ensures that the A and B keys will not be withheld unless the Ctrl key is already pressed before them (the combination A+Ctrl cannot trigger a sequential hook, so there is no point in withholding the A key if Ctrl is not pressed already.)
+Adding the `sequential` flag to the hooks ensures that the A and B keys will not be withheld unless the Ctrl key is already pressed before them: the combination A+Ctrl cannot trigger a sequential hook, so there is no point in withholding the A key if Ctrl is not pressed already.

 Although it is not necessary in this case, the `--hook period=...` clause is also often useful in combination with the `--withhold` argument to ensure that events are not withheld for more than a certain amount of time.